iasanb/CS2/programming/day1/README.txt

 IIntPoint2D.java - An interface for a 2D point with integer coordinates Test.java        - A program to test an 2D point implementation

-IntPoint2D.java - day 1 homework
+IntPoint2D.java - day 1 homework, class that utilizes the IIntPoint2D interface and Test file